-Copyright law protects works in the literary, scientific and artistic domain, in particular literary works and musical works, but also illustrations of a scientific or technical nature such as drawings, plans, maps, etc. (Section 2(1), German Copyright Act).
-In addition, software is protected under copyright law, to name examples for copyright protection with a strong economic impact.
+Copyright law protects works in the literary, scientific and artistic domains, in particular literary works and musical works, but also illustrations of a scientific or technical nature such as drawings, plans, maps, etc. (Section 2(1), German Copyright Act).
+In addition, software is protected under copyright law, to name an example of copyright protection with a strong economic impact.

 Copyrights are non-registered rights and originate with the work.
-They are not transferable in Germany, as the work has a strong connection to the author and his or her personality.
-Thus, economic exploitation is only possible by granting licences, while the copyright itself, in particular the moral rights, remains with the author.
+They are not transferable in Germany, as the work has a strong connection to the author and their personality.
+Thus, economic exploitation is possible only by granting licences, and the copyright itself, in particular the moral rights, remains with the author.
 This can be relevant if, for instance, the work becomes a blockbuster, as the author has a claim for further participation (Section 32a, Copyright Act).
-Other relevant moral rights are the author's right of publication, of recognition of authorship and the right to prohibit the distortion of his or her work.
+Other relevant moral rights are the author's right of publication, the right of recognition of authorship, and the right to prohibit the distortion of their work.

 A registration with the EPO does not lead to European protection similar to European trademarks or designs.
 The EPC rather grants a uniform examination proceeding before the EPO.
 Once the European patent has been granted, the competence of the EPO lapses.
-Then, the European patent has to be validated in each Member State of the EPC where protection is sought.
-Another difference to European trademarks and designs is that the EPC includes countries that are not part of the EU.
+The European patent then has to be validated in each Member State of the EPC where protection is sought.
+Another difference from European trademarks and designs is that the EPC includes countries that are not part of the EU.

 v Utility models

 Utility models are registered but unexamined rights for any inventions that are new and are based on an inventive step.
 There is no parallel European protection.